smokepm/Tobacco-Expenditure-Survey-Project/README.md

 # Tobacco-Expenditure-Survey-Project

-This an ongioing project for my undergraduate Econometrics course, analyzing the prevalnce of Tobbaco Expenditures from 2017-2022.
+This an ongioing project for my undergraduate Econometrics course, analyzing the prevalence of Tobbaco Expenditures from 2017-2022.